South Korea - Asia

 The practical budget pressure usually comes from three places: lodging around KRW 150000-290000 mid-range, with beach-front Haeundae pricing rising faster than Seomyeon or Nampo, meals around KRW 6000-12000 for simple noodles or kimbap, KRW 15000-30000 for grilled seafood or pork, and KRW 45000+ once the meal becomes a destination dinner, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Metro rides are inexpensive, but taxis become useful when districts are far apart and the day would otherwise lose an hour in transfers.
+Transport is rarely the biggest problem once you know the rough picture: Metro rides are inexpensive, but taxis become useful when districts are far apart and the day would otherwise lose an hour in transfers.

 Evenings in Busan are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.